PetrMat92/SQL_Engeto_project/README.md

 see 1.first_query.sql file in the repository

-On the basis of the data in the table, wage growth has not been uniform across all industries over the years.
-There has been a decline in wages in some sectors.
-For example, in 2009, the average gross wage per employee declined in mining and quarrying, accommodation and food services, wholesale and retail trade, and agriculture, forestry and fishing.
-In 2013, the average gross salary per employee declined in most industries including Cultural, Entertainment and Recreational Activities, Financial and Insurance Activities, Professional, Scientific and Technical Activities, and Electricity, Gas, Steam, Air Conditioning Supply etc.

-These findings are consistent with the pattern of GDP growth in the Czech Republic, which experienced recessions in 2008, 2013, and 2020.

 # Second research question

-**How many liters of milk and kilograms of bread is it possible to buy for the first and last comparable period in the available data on prices and wages?
+**Q: How many liters of milk and kilograms of bread is it possible to buy for the first and last comparable period in the available data on prices and wages?**

 The dataset used in the research comes from the Open Data Portal of the Czech Republic, which contains information on wages in various sectors and information about prices of selected food products for the period from 2006 to 20018.